 It’s generally a good substitute with a similar taste for guinea pigs that love romaine lettuce.

 Can Guinea Pigs Eat Red Leaf Lettuce?

-Guinea pigs can eat red leaf lettuce, but it is lower in nutrients and Vitamin C than the two above.
-In a taste test, my guinea pigs were less fond of this variety, so it may have a slightly more bitter taste than the green lettuces.
+Guinea pigs can eat red leaf lettuce, and this variety contains the highest concentration of antioxidants due to its red pigment.
+However, in a taste test, my guinea pigs were less fond of this variety, so it may have a slightly more bitter taste than the green lettuces.

 Can Guinea Pigs Eat Butterhead Lettuce?

-Yes, guinea pigs can eat butterhead lettuce, including Boston and Bibb lettuces.
-These varieties do contain fewer nutrients than romaine and green leaf lettuce.
-However, guinea pigs usually love the flavor of butter lettuce.
+Yes, guinea pigs can eat butterhead lettuce, also known as Boston or Bibb lettuce.
+This variety contains fewer nutrients than romaine and green leaf lettuce.
+However, guinea pigs usually love the flavor of butter lettuce even more than the others.
 I sometimes get a head of Boston butter lettuce for my guys as a treat, and they happily devour it.

 Can Guinea Pigs Eat Iceberg Lettuce?

 Iceberg lettuce is not poisonous or harmful to guinea pigs in small quantities.
 However, it is incredibly high in water, which can easily cause diarrhea and other digestive issues like bloat.
 It also contains virtually no nutritional value, so there’s little purpose to feeding it intentionally to your guinea pig.

 Yes, guinea pigs can eat the inner core of the lettuce, but it is low in nutrients.
 Additionally, most guinea pigs much prefer the leafy green parts and don’t care so much for the bland-tasting core.
 For this reason, I generally toss the lettuce stump away and feed the guinea pigs the healthiest, greenest parts of the lettuce instead.